DNF Command on Linux Examples and Usages

 Let's understand the above options in detail.

-Without any option, the dnf command displays a brief description of all available options.
+Without any option, the dnf command briefly describes all available options.

 #dnf